-****** PROGRAM CANCELLED ****** 2019 - 2020 Coalition for Clinical Social Work: Social Work Practice: Foundations of Clinical Work With Clients - Year Two
+****** PROGRAM CANCELLED ****** 2019 - 2020 Coalition for Clinical Social Work: Foundations of Psychodynamic Clinical Work With Community Mental Health Clients - Year TWO

 This program has been cancelled.